 Since the December 14, 2012, massacre, a new school has been built for the students of a town known, now and for decades to come, as a cradle of grief – but also of untold love and quiet resilience.
 In that spirit, some survivors have pressed to the highest court in the land for changes that might thwart another nightmare like theirs.
 Others have refused to succumb to a cruel lie that mocks their eternal sorrow.

 The 12 girls, eight boys and six women whose futures were taken that day will be remembered, always.
 Here is a glimpse of what we learned about them in the days after they were lost:

 Charlotte Bacon, 6

 “This is tough.
 This is surreal.
-You can’t believe this could happen,” Irene Hagen told the station.
-"The whole family is just devastated, and we’re all trying to come to terms with it.”
+You can’t believe this could happen,” Irene Hagen told the network.
+“The whole family is just devastated and we’re all trying to come to terms with it.”

 She said her granddaughter loved school and dresses.
 Her hair was a mass of beautiful red curls.

 “It’s horrible.
 It’s really horrible,” Hagen told WCCO.
 “It’s hard to believe that someone would kill children, innocent children.”